-On this episode, retired Indian Air Force Air Commodore Suren “Bundal” Tyagi joins us to discuss legendary aircraft—not just the numbers but how effective it was, what it was like and how the pilots who flew it enjoyed the MiG-21.
-And he would know, having amassed over 4,000 flight hours and several combat missions in the Fishbed.
+On this episode, retired Indian Air Force Air Commodore Suren “Bundal” Tyagi joins us to discuss this legendary aircraft—not just the numbers but how effective it was, what it was like and how the pilots who flew the MiG-21 enjoyed it.
+And Bundal would know, having amassed over 4,000 flight hours and several combat missions in the Fishbed.

 Returning as guest cohost to help explain the MiG-21 is episode 60 guest and former An aviation organization composed of aircrew, support personnel, aircraft, and equipment. mate with Bundal, Harsih Masand, who helps answer listener questions about the stinger on the back of Flanker aircraft, whether the future of air warfare will be ultra-long range or within visual range, and whether AC-130s operate from unprepared airfields.